UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 Notes:

-You also can visualize the merge conflict as an error when you try to push your local changes to GitHub, telling you that the remote contains work that you don't have locally.
+You also can visualize the merge conflict as an error when you try to push your local changes to GitHub.

 Imagine that at least one commit in the remote repository and one in your local repository